mitranim/wordplay/readme.md

 eyedentification (eye-to-eye confirmation)

-eyedentification (poking dents in eyes, probably with a laser scanner...)

 "trash test" (crash test that trashes the product)

 wounderful (something great that also hurts you)

-anxient

 octobeer (brewfest month)